Cheesy Vegetable Tian

 Before I give you a few tips, you may be wondering what the word “tian” means.
 It’s a French term for an earthenware dish, that’s usually glazed on the inside only.
 I obviously used a pie plate which works fine in a pinch as most folks don’t own a real-life tian.
 The real deal flares out from the base, like a “truncated cone,” according to Wikipedia.

 The culinary dish “tian” was named after the vessel in which one cooks chopped vegetables in oil, then sprinkles them with cheese.
 Here’s where I went rouge again!
 The onions are chopped and sauteed in olive oil a la traditional tian.
 But the vegetables (and fruit if you want to categorize the tomatoes properly) are sliced, then drizzled with oil, topped with cheese and baked.

 - Find any baking dish you’d like to make this tian.
-Depending on its size, you may need more or less ingredients.
+Depending on its size, you may need more or fewer ingredients.

 - I planned on having all my veggies standing upright, but I did not have enough, so I layered them in concentric circles, overlapping as needed.